Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 Assume that the neural network is written as $\kappa_\theta(x)$, where $\theta$ is the weights and biases.

 {:start="5"}
 1. Write down the mathematical optimization problem for the inverse modeling.
+What variables are we optimizing for this problem?
 1. Complete the starter code `Case1D/starter3.jl` for conducting physics constrained learning.
 The observation data is provided as `data_pcl.txt`.
 Run the program several times to ensure you do not terminate early at a bad local minimum.
 Turn in your code.
 1. Plot your estimated $\kappa_\theta$ curve.